Lever-age/data-pipeline/README.md

-# leverage-pipeline
+# Leverage Data Pipeline

-Data scraping and cleaning for the Leverage project
+Data scraping and cleaning for the Leverage project.
+This repository contains code that extracts campaign finance data from the Philadelphia Board of Ethics and ultimately stores it in a database.